xavidop/alexa-nodejs-k8s-helloworld/docs/TERRAFORM_GKE.md

 # Alexa and Kubernetes: Deploying the Alexa Skill on Google Kubernetes Engine

 Now we have everything prepared and ready to go to a Kubernetes Cluster in a cloud provider.
-It is a fact that create a cluster in any cloud provider manually ias a hard task.
-Moreover if we want to automate this deplyoments we need something that help us in this tedious task.
+It is a fact that create a cluster in any cloud provider manually is a hard task.
+Moreover if we want to automate this deployments we need something that help us in this tedious task.
 In this Markdown we will see how to create a Kubernetes Cluster and all of its required objects and deploying our Alexa Skill with Terraform using [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine?)

 ![image](../img/gke/gke.png)